pmcgrath/pmcgrath.github.com/_posts/2018-09-13-using-pod-security-policies-with-kubeadm.md

 sudo kubeadm version
 ```

-Create a directory somewhere for the content we will create below, all below assume you are in this directory
+Create a directory somewhere for the content we will create below, all below instructions assume you are in this directory
 ```
 mkdir ~/psp-inv
 cd ~/psp-inv